The following is a guest article by Sarah Grace Del Rosario. Submit your own idea for a guest post here.

 If you want a rustic five-star experience, head on over to Zacatecas in Mexico and stay at the famous Hotel Quinta Real.
 Not even adding a solarus gazebo in your terrace would make this hotel more rustic!
 And why?
 Because it used to be a bullfighting arena in the 19th century.
 One can still see the seats where people watched the unique Spanish sport.
 But instead of enduring the bright hot Mexican sun, people can now lounge in superfluous luxury in the hotel that opened in 1989.

 Source: Centurion Magazine

-7. Il Salviatino in Rome, Italy
+7. Il Salviatino in Florence, Italy

 If your hotel wasn't built as a palace, it might as well have been built as a fortress.
-Such is the case of Il Salviatino, a fortress-turned-hotel in the heart of Rome.
+Such is the case of Il Salviatino, a fortress-turned-hotel in the heart of Florence.
 To this day, most of the exterior and some parts of the interior still look like the baroque, somber, stone-walled structure that it used to be.
 Today, however, a new history presides over this five-star establishment, having hosted a number of prominent guests such as artist Salvador Dali, actress Audrey Hepburn, and many more.

 Source: La Jolla Mom

 8. Lotte New York Palace in New York, USA